Kesymaru/AutoFit/README.md

 Uses node.js with typescript, mongoDb in memory and mongoose.

 ## Config
-All the config are in .env files, make sure to have the .env file before running, change the .env included in the git for example
+All the configs are in .env files, make sure to have the .env file before running, change the .env included in the git for example.

+## Install
+`npm install`

 ### Example .env

-inside the repo .env
+Inside the repo .env

 ## Run
 `npm run-script build`